- Open Events

 Online secondary schools are an alternative to in-person learning for ages 11-16, from Key Stage 3 to Key Stage 4, when students study their GCSEs.
 Studying online offers a more flexible education, with the same quality teaching and curriculum that is taught in schools across the UK, with the British curriculum.
 Online learning for secondary school students means increased freedom to pursue hobbies and careers outside of school and extra time to revisit complex topics through lesson recordings.

-Online secondary schools also have the benefit of small class sizes.
+Online secondary school also provides a wonderful solution for those who have dropped out of their in-person school, with the benefit of small class sizes.
 At King’s InterHigh, our Explore lessons have a maximum class size of 20 students, which means minimal disruption during lessons and more time to focus on learning at secondary level.
 Online learning is a great next step after primary school for this reason.

 You can enroll for an online secondary school quickly and easily.
 First, carefully research the schools available and make sure you are choosing the one best suited for your child.
 Some online learning platforms may consist of learning resources, but no live lessons or interactivity.
 If you are looking for a learning environment with the live and interactive benefits of a brick-and-mortar school, then a fully online secondary school, like King’s InterHigh, could be for you.